stephengaito/simple-school-library/docs/layout.md

 - [</> htmx ~ Examples ~ Updating Other Content](https://htmx.org/examples/update-other-content/)
 - [How to update 2 target with htmx? - Stack Overflow](https://stackoverflow.com/questions/76451723/how-to-update-2-target-with-htmx)

+## ToDo

+We would have to update the htmlPage to the new style, and then all responses could oob-swap mainMenu or subMenu in addition to changing the content.

+This will take a lot of work hunting down old LevelXdiv's

+Alternatively we *could* simple change the current `grid` to `flex`.....

+The semantic layout and oob-swap is probably the correct long term solution.